The forward-backward asymmetry of top quark production at the Tevatron in warped extra dimensional models: Abstract

 \section{Abstract}

 The CDF and D0 experiments have reported on the measurement of the forward--backward asymmetry of top quark pair production at the Tevatron and the result is that it is more than 2 standard deviations above the predicted value in the Standard Model.
 This has to be added to the longstanding anomaly in the forward--backward asymmetry for bottom quark production at LEP which is 3 standard deviations different from the Standard Model value.
-In this note, we show that the two discrepancies can be accounted for by the contributions of Kaluza--Klein excitations of gauge bosons (gluons at the Tevatron and electroweak bosons at LEP) in warped extra dimensional models in which the fermions are localized differently along the extra dimension so that the gauge interactions of heavy third generation fermions are naturally different from that of light fermions.
+The discrepancy in the bottom asymmetry can be accounted for by the contributions of Kaluza--Klein excitations of electroweak gauge bosons at LEP in warped extra dimensional models in which the fermions are localized differently along the extra dimension so that the gauge interactions of heavy third generation fermions are naturally different from that of light fermions.
+In this paper, we show that it is more difficult to elaborate a model generating a significant top asymmetry in a similar way - through exchanges of Kaluza--Klein gluons at the Tevatron - due to the indirect constraints originating from precision electroweak data.

 Apparently, something is indeed rotten in the kingdom of third generation quarks.
 Adding to the longstanding anomaly of the forward--backward (FB) asymmetry for $b$--quark jets $A_{\rm FB}^b$ measured in $Z$ boson decays at LEP \cite{PDG,LEPex}, which differs by 3 standard deviations from the Standard Model (SM) value \cite{AFB-SM}, the CDF and D0 collaborations have reported results \cite{CDF,Tevatron} on the measurement of the FB asymmetry of top quark pairs produced at the Tevatron, $A_{\rm FB}^t$, that are not consistent with the SM expectation.
 In particular, the latest and most precise result from the CDF collaboration \cite{CDF}, using 3.2 fb$^{-1}$ data, gives for this asymmetry in the $p\bar p$ laboratory frame \beq A_{\rm FB}^t=0.19 \pm 0.065 \, ({\rm stat}) \pm 0.024 \, ({\rm syst})\, . \eeq